Burgh Island Hotel Devon & Cornwall

 A pioneer in the Green Tourism movement.

-The main resident dining experience in the Ballroom is a formal, black-tie affair - dress to impress!
+- The main resident dining experience in the Ballroom is a formal, black-tie affair - dress to impress!
 This means dinner jackets for men.
-More casual dining is available in the Ganges restaurant.
+More casual dining is available in The Nettlefold Restaurant.

 How to find Burgh Island Hotel